 In addition to the written review, your client will be asked to provide a summarized star rating.
 You can choose whether or not to display these summary ratings in your profile in the preferences section of your dashboard.

 Stay calm in the face of a negative review using the following techniques to craft a suitable response:

 - Don’t personalize a negative review.
 Avoid responding emotionally, and stay in the realm of facts.

 - Respond to all of your reviews graciously, not just the negative ones.
 This will take some of the focus away from the few negative notes.

 - Stay honest, and avoid playing the blame game with negative reviewers.

 - One or two negative reviews won’t make or break your business.
 Keep reaching out for those positive reviews to provide context and balance.

 - How to write the perfect thank-you note

-One of the ways that people evaluate you on the realtor.com platform, according to Singer, is through the quality of your listings.
-Professional photos, video tours, virtual open houses and other professional marketing helps to show both the listing and the agent in the best light.
+One of the ways that people evaluate you on the Realtor.com platform, according to Singer, is through the quality of your listings.
+Professional photos, video tours, virtual open houses and other professional marketing help to show both the listing and the agent in the best light.